A majority of the IMS Directors are elected by the Contributing Members. They serve to represent the membership as a whole and its diverse interests.

 Mrs. Imbriale has recognized nationally for advancing the field of educational technology through numerous invitations to present to expert professional associations.
 Her work on the creation and execution of data privacy practices and the establishment of data governance structures has served as a model throughout the country.
 The strategic plan she chartered to ensure her school system’s compliance with the Web Content Accessibility Guidelines (WCAG) 2.0 Level AA has been highly praised.
 Most recently, Mrs. Imbriale earned the Certified Education Technology Leader (CETL) designation, awarded by the Consortium for School Networking (CoSN).

 Rick's career has been focused on bringing together his three passions: technology, publishing, and education.
 He is a frequent speaker on electronic textbooks, their integration into an institutional environment, and how the accessibility needs of individual students can best be accommodated in their delivery.
-He served on the working groups responsible for version 2 and version 3 of the EPUB standard, is on the executive committee for the IMS Global Learning Consortium, and is the co-inventor of 3 domestic and international patents dealing with electronic books and their distribution.
+He has served on multiple committees addressing the needs around delivering accessible content to students, was a member of the working groups responsible for version 2 and version 3 of the EPUB standard, currently serves on the board of directors for IMSGlobal (http://www.imsglobal.org/boardofdirectors.html), and is the co-inventor of 3 domestic and international patents dealing with electronic books and their distribution.

 A graduate of the communication and business departments of Biola University in 1984, Rick has lived in the Phoenix area with his family since they moved from Southern California in 1991.
-Married to his wife Susie for 30 years, together they have raised two children, and are very active in their church and community.
-Rick serves on the board of directors for several non-profit ministries.
+Married to his wife Susie for more than 35 years, together they have raised two children, and are very active in their church and community.
+Rick also serves on the board of directors for several non-profit ministries.

 Dr. Kellen brings a rare combination of academic, business and IT strategy experience to his role, with a focus on transformational leadership within IT, applying leading edge approaches to current business challenges.
 His twenty-five years of executive-level information technology experience offers a proven track record of successfully integrating innovative applications of information technology into all aspects of teaching, learning, and student success.
 These innovations have resulted in markedly improved efficiencies and enhanced learning environments, as well as fruitful, collaborative relationships with researchers, faculty, staff, and students across all levels of higher education and the world.